 Step 8: Begin Painting

-If the paint is at the perfect consistency, you can begin painting either indoors or outdoors.
+If the spray paint is at the perfect consistency, you can begin spray painting either indoors or outdoors.
 Start slowly with low pressure and spray the paint from left to right or top to bottom.

 Do not start in the middle of your project, or you will have an uneven surface.
 If you are using the paint sprayer inside, be sure to familiarize yourself with how to use a paint prayer indoors for the perfect finish.